 The power control circuit accepts a V{DD} and a V{BAT} input.
 Many types of batteries can be used with Intersil RTC products.
-For example, 3.0V or 3.6V Lithium batteries are appropriate, and battery sizes are available that can power the ISL1218 for up to 10 years.
+For example, 3.0V or 3.6V Lithium batteries are appropriate, and battery sizes are available that can power the ISL1208 for up to 10 years.
 Another option is to use a Super Cap for applications where V{DD} is interrupted for up to a month.
-See the Applications Section for more information.
+See the "Application Section" on page 18 for more information.